AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/archived/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 If you want to customize Ant Design's theme even more, [check out their list of supported variables](https://github.com/ant-design/ant-design/blob/master/components/style/themes/default.less).

-{% include linkedHeading.html heading="3.
-Create React App CSS Modules and TypeScript 📦" level=2 %}
+## 3. Create React App CSS Modules and TypeScript 📦

 By default, create-react-app v2 ships with CSS Modules out of the box.